RyanShook/blog/_posts/2025-08-11-how-i-built-a-free-blog-with-jekyll-github-pages-and-sveltia-cms.md

   - tutorial
 author: Ryan Shook
 ---
-## Building a Personal Blog for Free: My Setup and Process

-I recently created a professional, modern blog that costs me nothing to run.
+I recently created this blog that costs me nothing to run and allows me to edit and publish without editing code.
 It’s fast, customizable, and has a clean editing interface — all without monthly hosting fees.
 Here’s the exact setup and process I used.

-### **The Stack**
+**The Stack**

 - **Website:** Jekyll + Chirpy theme
 - **Hosting:** GitHub Pages (free)
 - **CMS:** Sveltia CMS (successor to Netlify CMS)
 - **Authentication:** Cloudflare Workers (free tier)
-- **Domain:** Custom domain
+- **Domain:** Namecheap
 - **Cost:** $0/month

 ## **Why This Setup Works for Me**